 Culturally, people must learn to appreciate that speed helps increase security.
 Security is improved when changes and updates can be made quickly to an application.
 Using automation, software can be reviewed and updated quickly.
-The AO must also be able to review documentation and make a risk decision quickly and make that decision on the process and not the product and document it in a "Continuous Authority to Operate."
+The AO must also be able to review documentation and make a risk decision quickly and make that decision on the process and not the product and document it in a Continuous ATO.